Things for students to remember at the start of a new academic year | News archive | KelaSkip to content

 Congratulations on your admission!
 We put together these Kela tips for new students so that when your studies begin, you can focus on making friends with the other students, selecting courses and sewing patches onto your overalls.

 You can apply for financial aid for students as soon as you accept your offer of admission.
-Financial aid for students consists of a study grant and a student loan.
+Financial aid for students consists of a study grant, a student loan and a housing supplement.

 Use Kela’s online calculators to estimate which benefits you can get and how much they are (in Finnish or Swedish).